 When to enter bills

-- Enter bills from suppliers to accurately report your Accounts Payable, especially if you run your reports on accrual basis.
+- Enter bills from suppliers to accurately report your Accounts Payable, especially if you run your reports on an accrual basis.

 - If tracking Supplier balances, entering bills is essential for knowing how much you owe your suppliers.

 - Record a bill for any services or items received that you will pay for later - whether or not there is an actual bill received from the supplier.

 For example, when you receive your electric bill, which is not due until the end of the month, use Bill to track what you owe.
 Then, use Pay Bills to clear the bill and generate the cheque.

 Learn how to enter bills to keep track of your payables.

 - If you originally recorded a bill in QuickBooks, use Pay Bills to close the bill.
 You can print a bill payment cheque or pay via credit card.

 - Entering a bill payment through Pay Bills ensures that the Supplier balance decreases appropriately.